Maine Mariners (ECHL): Paine ownership

 On July 23, 2024, financier Dexter Paine of nearby North Conway, New Hampshire, announced that he had reached an agreement to purchase the Mariners from Comcast Spectacor.
 The deal was finalized on September 30, 2024.
 The team finished with 70 points, their worst points total in franchise history excluding the pandemic-shortened 2019–20 season, and failed to make the playoffs in Paine's first year of ownership.
 It was the first time the team missed the playoffs since their inaugural season.
 Despite the on-ice struggles, the team set a single-game attendance record for their final home game of the season, a 4–2 win over the Adirondack Thunder.
 Following the season, Terrence Wallin resigned as both head coach and general manager to take an assistant coaching job with the AHL's Lehigh Valley Phantoms, and was replaced in both roles by Rick Kowalsky, an ECHL Hall of Famer as a player.

+In the 2025–26 season, the Mariners finished 2nd in the North Division, their best result ever, and won a playoff round for the first time ever by defeating the Adirondack Thunder in seven games.
+The Mariners would be eliminated in the next round by the Wheeling Nailers in seven games.